 Each time she served it, I watched as the steam poured out from the broken crust, squirmed in my seat, and impatiently waited for it to cool down enough for me to dig in.

 Not to say that those frozen chicken pot pies were anything to write home about.
-The chicken was lightly rubbery after baking, and the vegetables, no longer vibrant and crisp, but for some reason, I still inhaled them as if they were.
+The chicken was slightly rubbery after baking, and the vegetables were no longer vibrant and crisp, but for some reason, I still inhaled them as if they were.